 Since you’ve already been through the college search process once, perhaps you feel like a pro as you prepare for your transfer.
 Then again, you might be one of the many students excited to pursue this process...but with just as many questions, if not more, than the first time you applied.
 Transferring is not quite as straightforward as starting as a “traditional” freshman.
 And transfer students typically have a variety of reasons for wanting to start anew.
 Whether you started at a community college and need to transfer to get your bachelor’s degree or because the school you initially chose did not meet your needs, there are steps you can take to ensure that your transition is as smooth as possible—including getting the most financial aid possible.

 What are your career goals?
 What schools offer majors and internships that will help you reach them?
 What other factors are most important to you?
 Think about the size, academics, organizations, and location you want to pursue.
 Do you want to be close to home or hours away?
 Do you want to live in or near a major city, or would you prefer a more rural setting?
 Start looking for schools that meet the criteria you want.
-(And read the articles on page 5 and 14 for more advice!)
 Check each school’s website to find out exactly what they offer.
-Many schools will have webpages dedicated to transfer students and potentially transfer financial aid specifically.
+Many schools will have webpages dedicated to transfer students and likely transfer financial aid specifically.

 This may sound obvious, but because many schools list courses from other colleges on a transcript, there are many students who neglect to list all colleges they have attended on their application.
 In order to accurately evaluate an application for admission and review credits that transfer, colleges need official copies of transcripts from all of the schools you’ve attended, even if you only took one class there.
 Waiting for additional college transcripts can hold up the process and possibly cause you to miss important deadlines.
 And don’t forget to submit a final transcript after all courses have been completed.